 Date: The first practice will begin on the 30th of July, with the race proper taking place on the 1st of August.
 You can visit this platform for the entire race schedule, as highlighted via the official Formula 1 website.

-Time: The race will begin from 14:00 (UTC/GMT +1)
+Time: The race will begin at 14:00 (UTC/GMT +1)

 The above comes as a surprise, given the dominance of Lewis Hamilton in this competition over the past 3 years.
 The Englishman is the most successful driver in the competition’s history, and the stats fully back that claim.
-A total of 8 wins means he has double that of Michael Schumacher, who is the second most successful driver in the competition with 4 wins.
+A total of 8 wins means he has double that of Michael Schumacher, the second most successful driver in the competition with 4 wins.

 The stats may point in one direction, but current form and other factors mean it is somewhat difficult to predict an outright winner.
-From the qualifying to the outright winner, here are some of the top favorites that could likely win the competition.
+From the qualifying to the outright winner, here are some of the top favourites that could likely win the competition.

 After slightly missing out on Lewis Hamilton last year, he will come into this race fully motivated to claim the first F1 Championship win in his career.
 He currently leads the way in the official F1 standings, having won 5 competitions already this year, with a tally of 182 points to his name.
 Based on his current form, he is the top choice, and it’s no surprise popular bookmaker William Hill has odds of 1/4 for him to win.

 As already mentioned, Hamilton needs no introduction in this competition.
 His recent triumph in 2020 saw him win from the pole position ahead of Verstappen and his teammate in Valtteri Bottas.
 Hamilton’s record here means he would always be a value bet to win.

 He is looking to win at this venue for a record-breaking 6th time this year, and that should see him even further motivated to keep his crown.
 In their Formula 1 Hungarian Grand Prix 2021 odds section, William Hill has a value bet of 11/4 for him to win.